AM 7.2.2

 Add the property name to the Allowlisted Session Property Names list in the Session Property Whitelist Service; otherwise, it will not be added to sessions.

-For more information on this service, see Session Property Whitelist Service.
+For more information on this service, refer to Session Property Whitelist Service.

 Add the script to a scripted decision node in your authentication tree.
 Users that authenticate successfully using that tree will have the property added to their session, as shown in the following output when introspecting a session: